 To celebrate International Women’s Day and Women’s History Month we wanted to showcase seven women-led subscription businesses powered by Recharge.

 Each month we showcase different merchants and the subscription products they provide on our Recharge blog.
-Previously we’ve featured five Black-owned businesses using subscriptions and six subscription products to kickoff 2021.
+Previously we’ve featured five Black-owned businesses using subscriptions and other subscription-related content.

 Georgina Gooley is the cofounder of Billie, a female-first shave and body brand delivering everyday TLC from top to toe.